wtetsu/gaze/README.md

 hello, world!
 ```

-If a command exited with non-zero, Gaze won't execute the subsequent commands.
+Gaze will not execute subsequent commands if a command exits with a non-zero status.

 ```
 [gcc a.cpp -o a.out](1/3)